 Accord Mortgages : Redemption Statement Request

-Almost every month we get asked where a firm can retrieve a redemption statement from Accord Mortgages.
+Almost every week we receive enquiries as to where a conveyancing practice can retrieve a redemption statement from Accord Mortgages.
 The purpose of this page is to assist in supplying contact information for Accord Mortgages in terms of knowing where to apply for a redemption statement.
 We are not Accord Mortgages

 Before proceeding, please describe yourself